wp-plugins/ibs-calendar/readme.txt

 1. Open your Google Calendar and on the left side bar click "My calendars" which should list all of your calendars.
 2. To the right of your calendar name is a dropdown indicator; click it and a dialog will display.
 3. Click "Clendar settings" and that will open a page with all of your calendar settings on it.
-4. Towards the bottom are a set of three buttons XML(orange) ICAL(green) HTML(blue).
-Click the XML(orange) and a dialog will open displaying the link to the calendar.
+4. Towards the bottom are a set of three buttons XML(orange) ICAL(green) HTML(blue) and a Calendar ID.
-5. Copy and paste this link into the IBS Calendar feed address field.
+5. Click the XML(orange) and a dialog will open displaying the link to the calendar.
+Copy and paste this link into the IBS Calendar feed address field.
+6. Alternatively you may also copy and paste the Calendar ID into the IBS Calendar Feed.

+What is "Google API Key" ?
+Google requires every user of the Google Calendar feeds to have their own Google Calendar API Key.
+IBS Calendar has its own key that is shared with all users of the plugin.
+If the use of the key gets too high (500,000 requests per day) the plugin may be denied access.
+At that point you may want to obtain another key.

-2. Can I display event sources other than Google Calendar?
+Can I display event sources other than Google Calendar?
 Perhaps.
 If the event information conforms to Full Calendar expectations.
 Presently only Google Calendar feeds have been tested.

 == Screenshots ==
 1. A calendar view